FenixEdu/sviz/visualizations/simple_donut/index.md

 title: Simple Donut
 description: This visualization provides a simple, all purpose, single donut.
 call: showDonut
-call_args: ""
+call_args: ", {title:false}"
-sample_call: SViz.loadViz("showDonut", "data.json", "#visualization");
+sample_call: SViz.loadViz("showDonut", "data.json", "#visualization", {title:false});
 opts:
   - - width
-    - the wrapping container width
-    - the width to be forced to the visualization.
+    - 150
+    - total width, including margins

   - - height
+    - 150
+    - total height, including margins

+  - - radius
+    - square fit of the container
-    - the default aspect ratio computed with either the provided width or height
+    - the radius of the donut

+  - - innerRadius
+    - less 20 than the radius
-    - the height to be forced to the visualization.
+    - radius of the donut's hole.
+Set to 0 to make a pie

-  - - showLegend
+  - - title
     - true
+    - show title

+  - - titleclass
+    - h4
+    - css class for the title

+  - - legend
+    - true
-    - displays legend
+    - show legend

   - - legendSelector
     - the original selector